asokolsky/RESTing-with-Flask/03.dataset-validation/README.md

 # Data Validation

-In this section we introduce data validation using schema and add more unit tests.
+In this section we improve Farm server:

+* we introduce data validation using schema and
+* add more unit tests.

 You may proceed to the [farm folder](farm/).